 For our fitness landscapes, we selected four noiseless fitness functions that are often studied in the context of realvalued black-box optimization, and which exhibit differing landscape features (such as multi-modality/nonconvexity).
 Specifically, we chose the sphere, Rosenbrock, Schwefel, and Rastrigin functions (adapted from [3]).
 These noiseless landscapes are assumed to be the "true" underlying functions, which we will combine with varying levels of additive Gaussian noise to create the "obscured" noisy fitness landscapes that must be searched.
-Surface plots for the 2-dimensional versions of these fitness landscapes are shown in Figure 2, shown for illustrative purposes to communicate the general shape of these spaces.
-All results presented in the paper used the 10-dimensional version of these functions, where each dimension was discretized on the domain [-5,5] at a resolution of 0.05, creating a discrete search space of size $201^{10}\approx 1.1\times 10^{23}$.
+Surface plots of the 2-dimensional versions of these fitness landscapes are shown in Figure 2, shown for illustrative purposes to communicate the general shape of these spaces.
+All results presented in the paper used the 10-dimensional version of these functions, where each dimension was discretized on the domain [-5, 5] at a resolution of 0.05, creating a discrete search space of size $201^{10} \approx 1.1 \times 10^{23}$ .
 The general mathematical function to generate the N-dimensional case for each landscape is displayed below the graphics in Figure 2.

-In Figure 3, kernel density distribution plots3 show the ε distributions (distribution of differences between the "real" fitness values at neighboring locations in the fitness space) for each of these landscapes.
-Note that the different distributions vary significantly in shape and range of values.
+In Figure 3, kernel density distribution plots show the $\epsilon$ distributions (distribution of differences between the "real" fitness values at neighboring locations in the fitness space)